-Sustainable investing, also called ethical investing or socially responsible investing, is the practice of targeting investments that not only return a profit, but also contribute to bringing about positive social and environmental changes.
+The practice of targeting sustainable investments is called sustainable investing.
+Synonyms include ethical investing or socially responsible investing.
+The goal of sustainable investing is not only to return a profit, but also to contribute to bringing about positive social and environmental changes.

 Investors who focus on sustainability look for opportunities in two broad ways.
 First, they are interested in companies developing products and services that actively contribute to improving the state of the world.
 Examples of these would be:

 - services that emphasize the need of medications for the indigent